Translational Pain Research

 CLINICAL RESEARCH FACILITY AND STAFF

-The Center currently has a staff of two MD investigators, one study coordinator/research nurse, one study nurse, one research assistant, one office manager and research volunteers.
-Both MD investigators are also attending physicians at the MGH Pain Center.
-The Center is currently conducting three IRB-approved clinical research projects, which are funded by NIH RO1grant and other extramural funds.
+The Center currently has a staff of MD investigators, study coordinators, research assistants, and research volunteers.
+The MD investigators are also attending physicians at the MGH Pain Center.
+The Center is currently conducting IRB-approved clinical research projects, which are funded by NIH RO1grants and other extramural funds.

 The MGH Pain Center has a large pool of patients with a variety of pain conditions from both inpatient pain service and outpatient pain clinic.
 The Center also has access to a much larger pool of patients from the MGH clinical research database and the Partner’s clinical research network, which sends weekly information of research subject recruitment to Partner’s Healthcare-affiliated hospitals including the Massachusetts General Hospital, Brigham and Women’s Hospital, Faulkner Hospital, Newton-Wellesley Hospital, McLean Hospital, North Shore Medical Center, Spaulding Rehabilitation Hospital, Partner’s Community Health Care, and MGH institute of Health Professions.

-The Center has a preclinical research laboratory located at the MGH East research facility.
-The laboratory occupies approximately 2,000 sq. ft. and has a staff including seven post-doctoral fellows.
-Preclinical research is currently funded by several NIH RO1 grants.
+The Preclinical Research Lab is located at the MGH East research facility.
+The laboratory occupies approximately 2,450 sq. ft. and has a staff including post-doctoral fellows and research assistants.
+Preclinical research is currently funded by NIH RO1 grants.

 back to top